To plant a garden is to believe in tomorrow.Audrey Hepburn

 Growing one's own food as a social mobilizer tool for building regenerative sustainability

-Rhody Grows Hope encompasses various Cc4ES projects the common thread of which is growing own food at the community grassroots level: Museum of Silenced Histories & Garden of Regeneration, Urban Youths for Sustainability, and Cc4ES Direct through Hope Gardeners network platform.
+Rhody Grows Hope encompasses various CC4ES projects the common thread of which is growing one's own food at the community grassroots level: Museum of Silenced Histories & Gardens of Regeneration, Youths for Urban Sustainability, and CC4ES Direct through Hope Gardeners network platform.

 Grow a Garden

 Because Rhody Grows Hope is a container garden, you can grow a garden as small or as big wherever you can find a space.
 It can be your backyard, balcony, along your windowsill, on a fire escape, staircases, driveway or in a parking lot.
-You can move around the garden outdoor and bring it indoor when the weather gets cold.
+You can move the garden outdoors and bring it indoors when the weather gets cold.
 Possibilities are limitless.